Review: Deepbridge Life Sciences SEIS

 Due to the recent launch of the Deepbridge Life Sciences SEIS, no exits have yet been achieved to date: it only began investing in 2016.

-Deepbridge targets a return of 250p for every 100p invested (not guaranteed) excluding all tax reliefs, after a period of six years.
+Deepbridge targets a return of 2.5x money invested (not guaranteed) excluding all tax reliefs, after a period of five to seven years.
 This is an ambitious target, and the risk of failure is high.

 Portfolio company examples